giggleaway/giggle-logger/README.md

 ### Build

-To build the project use `npm build`.
+To build the project use `yarn build`.

 ### Testing

 The package uses with `Jest`.
-Use `npm test` to run all tests.
+Use `yarn test` to run all tests.

 ### Linting

 The package uses with `ESLint`.
-Use `npm lint` to execute linting.
+Use `yarn lint` to execute linting.